danielraffel/bakarfitness/README.md

 ---

+## FYI:
+Weather is only displayed for the current day, from 12:00 AM to 11:59 PM.

+---

 ## Built With
 - **HTML5 and Tailwind CSS**: For a simple and responsive interface.
 - **Axios**: To fetch real-time weather data from the [Open-Meteo API](https://open-meteo.com/en/docs).